Task-4-2/librarian-git-exercise/README.md

 # The Technicalities of Reproducibility - Git Exercise

-This is a Git exercise, part of the "The technicalities of reproducibility" learning unit, of the learning path []"Technical skills are the bridge to reproducible research.
+This is a Git exercise, part of the "The technicalities of reproducibility" learning unit, of the learning path ["Technical skills are the bridge to reproducible research.
 An introduction for data librarians."](https://github.com/Task-4-2/Technical-Skills-as-bridge-to-reproducible-research).
 The materials have been developed within work package 4.2 of the [Skills4EOSC project](https://www.skills4eosc.eu/).
 More detailed information about the learning path is available in the [corresponding Git book](https://task-4-2.github.io/Technical-Skills-as-bridge-to-reproducible-research/latest/).

 ## Exercise Description